What Is a technology roadmap?

 Why do you need a technology roadmap?

-The overall function of a technology roadmap is to align your target stakeholders, like IT, software engineering, operations executives, and even sales teams, by creating a course of action to onboard new technology solutions or maintain existing ones.
+A technology roadmap's overall purpose is to align your target stakeholders, like IT, software engineering, operations executives, and even sales teams, by creating a course of action to onboard new technology solutions or to maintain existing ones.

 This method helps teams visualize, prepare for, and execute the desired outcomes for the organization.
 Creating a thorough technology roadmap gives you the ability to: